androz2091-business/postgresql-pgbackrest/README.md

 ### Known issues

 To enable WAL archiving, the script updates the `postgresql.conf` file and restarts the PostgreSQL service.
-What if some PostgreSQL instance use their own archiving or even their own `postgresql.conf` file as a `ConfigMap`?
-Will it be a conflict issue?
+You can not use any other `archive_command` with this postgres image.

 ### Retention

-Full backup expires => all the incrementals/differentials that depend on it are expired too.
+The WAL is kept as long as a full backup is not expired.
+When a full backup expires, all the incrementals/differentials that depend on it are expired too.
-Any backup not expired => full WAL archive is kept.
 Incremental backups can not be expired independently, they are always expired with the full/differential backup they depend on.

 ### Debug locally

+Here are some useful debug commands when developing locally:

 ```
 mkdir test